Soap: Chamomile & Calendula

-Good For: Sensitive Skin, Eczema, Irritated Skin Conditions, Rosacea
+Good For: Sensitive Skin, Dry Skin, Eczema, Irritated Skin Conditions, Rosacea

-A rich, moisturizing natural soap made with skin-soothing organic herbs that may help bring relief from skin irritation and itching caused by irritated skin conditions such as eczema or psoriasis.
+A rich, moisturizing natural soap made with skin-soothing organic botanicals and honey that may help ease irritation and itching caused by irritated skin conditions such as eczema or psoriasis.

 Herbalists consider Calendula one of the most effective herbal remedies for irritated skin conditions.